randsleadershipslack/documents-and-resources/code-of-conduct.md

 # The Short Version

-Be respectful of other people; respectfully ask people to stop if you are bothered; respect privacy; understand we're mostly not-for-profit; and if you can’t resolve an issue then contact the Administrators.
-If you are being a problem, it will be apparent and you may be asked to leave the Rands Leadership Slack.
+Be respectful of other people, respectfully ask people to stop if you are bothered; respect privacy; understand we’re mostly not-for-profit; and if you can’t resolve an issue with someone else you should contact the Administrator.
+If you are being a problem, it will be made clear to you, and you may be asked to leave the Rands Leadership Slack.

 # The Long Version

 ## Respect

-The Rands Leadership Slack is an intentionally positive community that recognizes and celebrates the creativity and collaboration of independent members and the diversity of skills, talents, experiences, cultures, and opinions that they bring to our community.
+The Rands Leadership Slack is an intentionally positive online community dedicated to developing the craft of leadership.
+We recognize and celebrate the creativity and collaboration of our independent members and the diversity of skills, talents, experiences, cultures, and opinions that they bring to your community.

 The Rands Leadership Slack is an inclusive environment, based on treating all individuals respectfully, regardless of gender or gender identity (including transgender status), sexual orientation, age, disability, nationality, ethnicity, religion (or lack thereof), or career path.